Jordan Kimball Forgives Jenna Cooper For Cheating Scandal, Asks Fans To Stop Vicious Online Attacks

-And although the situation has got Jordan off-balance a bit, he’s chosen to take the high road and hasn’t bashed Jenna once.
+Although the situation has apparently gotten Jordan off-balance a bit, he’s chosen to take the high road and hasn’t bashed Jenna once.
 In fact, he says that he’s already forgiven his ex-fiance, according to Us Weekly.

 “In the most uncomfortable way, I am here for her because she is really going through a tough time.
 I have forgiven her, and it hurts me to even have to forgive her because that means that I’ve accepted that this has happened.”